Travel details

 Rose Valley

-The landscape of gentle rock hills and valleys is as beautiful as a painting.
+The gentle rock hills and valleys form a landscape as beautiful as a painting.

-A valley perfect for hiking and watching the evening scenery, offering quietness and moving views.
+A valley perfect for hiking and watching the evening scenery, offering tranquility and awe.

 [Japanese Guide]